iLib-js/ilib-mono/README.md

 In the second part of the example, any `library.pot` file that appears in the `sublibrary` directory will be localized and the results sent to a po file named after each target locale which will appear in the same directory where the source file was located.
+If the locale is one of the ones listed in the locale map, it will be mapped before being substituted in to the template.

 If the name of the localized file that the template produces is the same as the source file name, this plugin will throw an exception, the file will not